 13. PUBLICATIONS

 (a) The Association shall maintain a website.
-This website shall be electronically available to the public, with a members only section available to all financial members.
+This website shall be electronically available to the public, with a members-only section available to all financial members.

 14. DISSOLUTION

 (a) The Association may be dissolved only at a General Meeting by a resolution passed by at least two-thirds of the members present and voting.
 Each member shall be given at least 14 days' notice of such a resolution.